gvwilson/thirdbit/src/fiction/iffy/index.md

 she shut it down instead.

 Aunt Naggie made noodles for lunch.
+The smell of soy milk,
+greenhouse peppers,
+diced mushrooms,
-The smell of synthetic coconut milk, greenhouse peppers, diced mushrooms, and spices made the galley as warm and as comfortable as an old sweater.
+and spices made the galley as warm and as comfortable as an old sweater.